-- Run independently: the community (or an agency) must have administrators who care for and manage the CIC system - Generate money (like Universal Basic Income) just by adding numbers to a computer somewhere - Operate without commitments from the issuing community to redeem the CIC for goods and services.
+- Run independently: the community (or an agency) must have administrators who care for and manage the CIC system - Operate without commitments from the issuing community to redeem the CIC for goods and services.

-Sarafu-based CIC Grants (Airdrop)
+Sarafu-based CIC

 The Grassroots Economics organization has been operating in Kenya for over a decade, empowering local economies through community inclusion currencies.
 While all the CICs can be traded out for Kenyan Shillings, the backing of the CICs is through a currency called the Sarafu, the base currency of the Grassroots Economics organization.
 Sarafu is recognized by all of the communities using CICs and every CIC maintains an exchange rate in Sarafu.
 The Community Dashboard shows the daily statistics for use of these currencies.
 Sarafu allows the communities to maintain an exchange rate between the different CICs, enabling communities to recognize one anothers' CICs and exchange between them without having to trade in and out of shillings.
 Therefore, the CICs can enable the local communities and then expand to encourage regional trade and collaboration among neighboring communities.